syngenta/meteobe/README.md

 ### Usage in Python

-The project provide a way to bulk extract environmental data from Meteoblue, it consists of two main functions:
+The project provides a way to bulk extract environmental data from Meteoblue, it consists of two main functions:
 * configurator.py
-  * This script can be used to set user information in the above section
+  * This script can be used to set user information in the sections in the INI file
   * It also provides clear_value() function to clear all the setting
 * meteoblue_data_extractor.py
-  * This is the main script to extract weather and soil data from Meteoblue
+  * This is the main script for extracting weather and soil data from Meteoblue
   * Please make sure you use config.py to set user specific properties before executing this script.
-* codes.json:
+There are also three JSON files in the config directory:
+* codes.json: A JSON file downloaded from Meteoblue website, which contains all the weather and soil attributes available to use.
   * Call configurator.get_code_json() to see the content
   * Call configurator.update_code_json(upload_code_json_file) to update new codes
-* soil_request.json:
+* soil_request.json: A soil REST request JSON, update this file if you want to customise the weather and soil attributes
   * Call configurator.get_soil_json_request() to see the content
   * Call configurator.update_soil_json_request(upload_soil_json_file) to update new soil REST request JSON
-* weather_request.json:
+* weather_request.json: A weather REST request JSON, update this file if you want to customise the weather and soil attributes
   * Call configurator.get_weather_json_request() to see the content
   * Call configurator.update_weather_json_request(upload_weather_json_file) to update new weather REST request JSON